 Red Blood Cells (RBCs)

-In women (and rarely in men), yeast can also be present in urine.
-They are most often present in women who have a vaginal yeast infection, because the urine has been contaminated with vaginal secretions during collection.
-If yeast are observed in urine, then tests for a yeast (fungal) infection may be performed on vaginal secretions.
+- In women (and rarely in men), yeast can also be present in urine.
+They are most often present in women who have a vaginal yeast infection because the urine has been contaminated with vaginal secretions during collection.
+If yeast are observed in urine, then the person may be treated for a yeast infection.

-Trichomonads are parasites that may be found in the urine of women or men (rarely).
-As with yeast, the trichomonads are actually infecting the vaginal canal and their presence in urine is due to contamination.
-If these are found during a urinalysis, then follow-up testing for Trichomonas vaginalis may be performed to look for a vaginal infection.
+- Trichomonas vaginalis is a parasite that may be found in the urine of women, or rarely, men.
+As with yeast, T. vaginalis infects the vaginal canal and their presence in urine is due to contamination during sample collection.
+If these are found during a urinalysis, then Trichomonas testing may be performed to look for a vaginal infection.

 Urine contains many dissolved substances (solutes) – waste chemicals that the body needs to eliminate.
 These solutes can form crystals, solid forms of a particular substance, in the urine if: